pmahnke/mahnke-cocktails/recipe/stinger.md

 - Method: Shaken
 - Pour: Open Pour
-- Glassware: Low BallCrushed Ice
+- Glassware: Low Ball with Crushed Ice
 - Garnish: Sprig of mint
 - Special Prep: Spray the absinthe over the top of the cocktail.